log-oscon/Standards/PHP/Security.md

 # Security

-Unless otherwise mentioned, we follow the [Hardening WordPress Principles](https://codex.wordpress.org/Hardening_WordPress), the [Plugin Security Guidelines](https://developer.wordpress.org/plugins/security/) and the [Theme Security Guidelines](https://developer.wordpress.org/themes/theme-security/).
+Unless otherwise mentioned, we follow the [Hardening WordPress Principles](https://codex.wordpress.org/Hardening_WordPress), with the [Plugin Security Guidelines](https://developer.wordpress.org/plugins/security/) and the [Theme Security Guidelines](https://developer.wordpress.org/themes/theme-security/).

 For ease of reference, the most important points of the previous standards are described here as well.